zbendefy/machine.academy/README.md

 # machine.academy

-Neural network training library written in C# (.net Core 3.1) as a learning project.
+Neural network training library written in C++ (also available in C#) as a learning project.
 Also available as a [nuget package](https://www.nuget.org/packages/Macademy/).

 ## Demos: